 - TEEN SPACE

-GED preparation is required for all youth in our Workforce Development program until they attain their high school credential.
+GED (now known as HiSet) preparation is required for all youth in our Workforce Development program until they attain their high school credential.
 GED classes are offered onsite at UTEC in full-day schedules, alternating with a youth's work schedule in our social enterprises.
-UTEC also pays for GED testing costs as our young people work through the 5 required tests to earn a GED.
+UTEC also pays for GED testing costs as our young people work through the 4 required tests to earn a high school equivalency degree.

 Integrated GED Approach

 UTEC's GED instructor is a licensed teacher who teaches GED classes and works closely with Workforce Development staff to develop GED lessons that connect directly to real-world situations that young people encounter in their on-the-job training - like using the example of doubling a recipe to work through a lesson on fractions.